matthewglasenapp/organelle_assembly/protocol.md

   `ssh <your_cruzid>@hb.ucsc.edu`

   Replace `<your_cruzid>` with your UCSC username in your command.
 You will be prompted to enter your password.
 For security measures, you will not be able to see the characters you are entering.
-Type your password and press return/enter.
+Type your password and press enter.